-- B. The board will use the fingerprints to request and obtain criminal history record information relative to the applicant as provided in R.S.
-37:2372.1. - C. The application of an applicant who fails to comply with the requirements set forth in \$1205.A shall be deemed incomplete and shall not be considered by the board unless and until such requirements have been satisfied.
+B. The board will use the fingerprints to request and obtain criminal history record information relative to the applicant as provided in R.S.
+37:2356.1.

+C. The application of an applicant who fails to comply with the requirements set forth in §1205.A shall be deemed incomplete and shall not be considered by the board unless and until such requirements have been satisfied.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 34:1406 (July 2008).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 34:1406 (July 2008), amended by the Department of Health, Board of Examiners of Psychologists, LR 49:676 (April 2023).